 Condition Exclusion of infected Person Chickenpox Exclude until all blisters have dried.
 This is usually at least 5 days after the rash first appears.
 Cold sores (herpes simplex) Young children unable to comply with good hygiene practices should be excluded while sores are weeping (sores should be covered with a dressing where possible).
 Conjunctivitis Exclude until discharge from eyes has ceased unless non-infectious conjunctivitis.
 Cytomegalovirus (CMV) Exclusion not necessary.
 Diarrhoea and/or Vomiting Exclude until there has not been a loose bowel motion for 24hours.
 Diphtheria Exclude according to Population Health Unit requirements.
 Enterovirus 71 (EV71) Written medical clearance is required.

-UNITY SERVIC E CONTEMPLATION RESPECT RESILIENCE Neurological Disea se Glandular fever (Epstein- Exclusion not necessary.
-Barr virus (EBV),mononucleosis) Haemophilus influ enza type Exclude until child has received appropriate antibiotic treatment for at least 2 b (Hib) days.
+Neurological Disease Glandular fever (Epstein-Barr Exclusion not necessary. virus (EBV), mononucleosis) Haemophilus influenza type b Exclude until child has received appropriate antibiotic treatment for at least 2 (Hib) days.
 Written medical clearance if required to return to school.
-Hand, foot and d mouth Exclude until all blisters have dried. disease Head lice Exclusion is not necessary if effective treatment is commenced prior to the next attendance day.
+Hand, foot and mouth disease Exclude until all blisters have dried.
+Head lice Exclusion is not necessary if effective treatment is commenced prior to the next attendance day.
 Hepatitis A Exclude until at least 7 days after the onset of jaundice or illness.
 Written medical clearance is required to return to school.
 Hepatitis B Exclusion not necessary Hepatitis C Exclusion not necessary.
-Human immuno deficiency Exclusion not necessary. virus (HIV/AIDS) Influenza and infl uenza-like Exclude until well. illness Measles.
+Human immunodeficiency virus Exclusion not necessary. , (HIV/AIDS) Influenza and influenza-like illness Exclude until well.
+Measles.
 Exclude until at least 4 days since the onset of rash.
 Written medical clearance is required to return to school.
-Meningitis (bacteri ial) Exclude until well.
-Meningococcal infe ection Exclude until child is well and has received appropriate antibiotics.
+Meningitis (bacterial) Exclude until well.
+Meningococcal infection Exclude until child is well and has received appropriate antibiotics.
 Written medical clearance is required to return to school.
-Molluscum contag iosum Exclusion not necessary.
+Molluscum contagiosum Exclusion not necessary.
 Mumps Exclude for 9 days after onset of swelling.
 Norovirus Exclude until they have not had any diarrhoea or vomiting for 48 hours.
-Parvovirus (erythe ma Exclusion not necessary. infectiosum, fifth d lisease, slapped cheek synd drome) Pertussis (whoopin ig cough) Exclude until child has received 5 days of appropriate antibiotics or for 21 days from the onset of coughing.
-Written medical clearance is required to return to school.
+Parvovirus (erythema Exclusion not necessary. infectiosum, fifth disease, , slapped cheek syndrome) Dortuggie (where the second Evolution until shild has reasized 5 days of any services and history or for 24 days Pertussis (whooping cough) Exclude until child has received 5 days of appropriate antibiotics or for 21 days from the onset of coughing.
+Written medical clearance is required to return to Delienerelisie school.
 Poliomyelitis Exclude for at least 14 days from onset of symptoms and case has recovered.
-Written medical clearance is required to return to school.
-Ringworm/tinea/so cabies Exclude until the day after appropriate treatment has commenced.
-Roseola (sometime 25 Exclusion not necessary. referred to as 'bab у measles') Rubella (German m neasles) Exclude until fully recovered or for at least 4 days after the onset of rash.
-School sores (impe tigo) Exclude until appropriate antibiotic treatment has commenced.
+Diagung this as least in Written medical clearance is required to return to school.
+Ringworm/tinea/scabies Exclude until the day after appropriate treatment has commenced.
+Roseola (sometimes referred to Exclusion not necessary. as 'baby measles') Rubella (German measles) Exclude until fully recovered or for at least 4 days after the onset of rash.
+School sores (impetigo) Exclude until appropriate antibiotic treatment has commenced.
 Sores on exposed areas must be covered with a watertight dressing.
-Streptococcal sor Exclude until well and has received antibiotic treatment for at least 24 hours. (including scarlet for Thrush (candidiasis) Exclusion not necessary.
-Tuberculosis (TB) Written medical clearance is required from Queensland Tuberculosis Control Centre to return to school.
-Typhoid paratyphoid Exclude from school until written medical clearance received.
-Whooping cough See pertussis Worms Exclude if loose bowel motions present.
+Streptococcal sore throat Exclude until well and has received antibiotic treatment for at least 24 hours.